-Shivam Punjya’s story has taken him from an agrarian community of 19,000 people to a studio in Brooklyn where he has led the Behno brand from its inception as a ready-to-wear label to its current iteration – a label that focuses on leather goods and selection of basic tees.
+Shivam Punjya’s story has taken him from an agrarian community of 19,000 people to a studio in New York City where he has led the Behno brand from its inception as a ready-to-wear label to its current iteration – a label that focuses on leather goods and selection of basic tees.
 Behno describes itself as “the world’s finest, consciously made handbags” and “an honest accessory”.
 So how did a graduate of Berkeley and Duke studying global health and poverty, while writing a thesis on the maternal health of textile workers, end up becoming the founder of a fashion brand that sells handbags?

 Shivam Punjya was born in California into a family of Indian immigrants from Zambia and Gujarat.
 Punjya’s father and his brother married sisters, and Punjya was raised in a joint-family household – a dynamic that is familiar in many parts of the world, but somewhat rare in 1980s California.
 When his father first moved there, Tracy was a small agricultural community.
 Being an immigrant and a physician, he went where he could be useful.
 His brother and his wife, who Punjya refers to as his second father and mother, followed.
 He talks effusively about his childhood in California, referring to his “two moms” and recalls that the family shared a small space, “I shared a room – my cousin slept on one side of the bed, my aunt in the middle and I was on the other side.
 It was just normal for us.
 We’ve always been a big family.”

 His interest in social justice issues arose from his childhood – growing up as the son of a physician, he was aware of his relative privilege in a low-income community.
 He found himself considering intersectional issues and questioning what he was told while seeing different realities of the lives of those around him.
 “My fathers grew up poor and while my mothers didn’t in comparison, when they moved to Tracy, they started out with very little.
 Their immigrant story was very different from mine and mine was very different from the ones I saw around me.
-Tracy was a predominantly Latino community of garment workers.
+Tracy was a predominantly Latino community of farm workers.
 It forced me to contextualize my own life,” he says and then trails off softly for a moment.

 “I’m a really emotional person,” he says with a chuckle and detours into astrology, describing himself as a pure Cancerian, before coming back.
 “I internalize everything I see.
 So, when I went to university – first to Berkeley for undergrad and then to Duke for my master’s – I took those sensibilities with me.
 I wanted to learn more and find out how I could be an ally,” he says.